-2.3 Nest Box Monitoring Methods
+2.2 Nest Box Monitoring Methods

-A total of 59 nest boxes were inspected as part of the winter monitoring event, with the locations of nest boxes shown in Figure 7.
-Of these 59 nest boxes, 50 have been monitored by SLR since 2020 and an additional nine were located and monitored during the survey.
+A total of 60 nest boxes were inspected as part of the winter monitoring event, with the locations of nest boxes shown in Figure 7.
+Of these 60 nest boxes, 50 have been monitored by SLR since 2020, an additional nine were located and monitored in 2023-2024 and one additional box was located and monitored 2024.
 The nest box monitoring was completed by two qualified SLR ecologists, using a non-invasive remote camera inspection method to record the following details:

-- Native fauna occupancy - Presence of nests, eggs, or young - Indirect signs of usage (eg scats, fur, feathers, egg fragments, nest material) - Evidence of pest species (eg bees, exotic birds, such as Indian Miners) - Nest box condition and maintenance requirements
+- Native fauna occupancy - Presence of nests, eggs, or young - Indirect signs of usage (e.g. scats, fur, feathers, egg fragments, nest material) - Evidence of pest species (e.g. bees, exotic birds, such as Indian Miners) - Nest box condition and maintenance requirements